matteosandrin/iconizer/README.md

 # Iconizer - Effortlessly resize iOS icons

-This simple app removes all the hassle of creating icons by hand for iOS apps.
+This simple app removes the hassle out of resizing iOS icons for different devices.

 - Requires ImageMagick
 - Works best with 1536 by 1536 images.